-'We are at a turning point in the history of Defence.
-Future generations of combat [Fleets] are unaffordable for any save the USA.
-Major changes to the landscape are inevitable.'
+Pugh17 observes, "We are at a turning point in the history of Defence.
+Future generations of combat [fleets] are unaffordable for any save the USA.
+Major changes to the landscape are inevitable."

 The tightly coupled Optimised Design Space is based upon enforcing evidence-based performance constraints and transaction history.
 It generally predicts outcome - more-for-less - and does not account for alternative empirical concepts; experiments; experiences or existences.

 It can also remove variety, reflection, possibilities and 'plausible alternative concepts' from designs.
-As identified by Modis [11], systems coming "offload" show hysteresis, identified in the wide swings in BME costs of latter T23s, and seemingly in Average Procurement Outlay per Delivery (about an average of about \$4B) variations, amplified (60 times) in Figure 2.
-[3]
+As identified by Modis, 11 systems coming 'off load' show hysteresis, identified in the wide swings in BME costs of latter Type 23s, and seemingly in Average Procurement Outlay per Delivery (about an average of about \$4bn) variations, amplified (60 times) shown in Figure 3.21

-Figure 2: US Navy Fleet Size; Ship Deliveries and Average Procurement Outlay per Delivery, estimated/abstracted from Kirkpatrick, Hall and Richardson [21]
+Fig. 3: USN Fleet Size; Ship Deliveries and Average Procurement Outlay per Delivery, estimated/abstracted from Kirkpatrick (1995), Hall (2017) and Richardson (2016)

-The position arrived at may be unstable, unsustainable and, ultimately "unaffordable" in political, military and economic terms (even for the U.S.).
+The position arrived at may be unstable, unsustainable and, ultimately unaffordable in political, military and economic terms (even for the US).
 More demanded from even less to the point, potentially, of reductio ad absurdum; sweating assets and people at the expense of readiness and productivity.